ZzeezZy/loan_caluclator/README.md

 **or**<br />

-When we don't know how much loan we taked
+When we don't know how much loan we took
 > python filename.py --type=annuity --interest=(interest-rate) --payment=(monthly-payment) --periods=(in-month)

 **example**